Which Organism Can Be A Bloodborne Pathogen

 Mucous Membrane Exposure

 Your eyes, nose, and mouth are soft entry points.
-Still, a blood splash from a violent coughing fit, a lab accident, or even suction during dental work can land there.
+But a blood splash from a violent coughing fit, a lab accident, or even suction during dental work can land there.
 The organism crosses the thin membrane and gets into small blood vessels underneath.

 That's why eye protection exists.
 Not because blood is acidic — because the membrane is a door.